 Tamara Plush is a Mitacs Elevate Fellow in the ResiliencebyDesign Lab at Royal Roads University.
 She has worked extensively in climate change communication and community-driven visual storytelling facilitation in international development contexts.
 She holds a PhD in Communication for Social Change from the University of Queensland in Australia and a Masters from the Institute of Development Studies in the UK.
 Her research interests include participatory media, citizen engagement, the politics of listening and social justice.

 Tiffany Hill is an RA in the ResiliencebyDesign Lab and is a candidate for the Masters of Arts in Interdisciplinary Studies Program at Royal Roads University.
 She holds a Bachelor of Arts in Philosophy from the University of British Columbia.
-Her research supports and engages children and young people to creatively explore their lived experiences of resilience, leadership, and grief and loss.
+Her research supports and engages children and young people to explore their lived experiences of resilience, leadership, and grief and loss using participatory and creative methods.

 Lori Peek is Professor in the Department of Sociology and Director of the Natural Hazards Center at the University of Colorado Boulder.
 She studies vulnerable populations in disaster and is author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.